ultralytics/ultralytics/docs/datasets/classify/index.md

 |   |-- ...
 ```

-In this example, the `train` directory contains subdirectories for each class in the dataset, and each class subdirectory contains all of the images for that class.
+In this example, the `train` directory contains subdirectories for each class in the dataset, and each class subdirectory contains all the images for that class.
 The `test` directory has a similar structure.
 The `root` directory also contains other files that are part of the CIFAR10 dataset.

 ## Usage
 !!! example ""